 Inspired by Brunel’s own Goods Shed which once sat on the site, the MIC adopts a folded plate concrete shell structure pierced by erupting timber laboratories as symbols of scientific progress; ‘science unveiled’.
 Expressive of the nature of the materials themselves and introducing water reinforces the journey from trains to boats.
 Like the scales of materials science, macroscopic to nanoscopic, MIC includes a centrepiece Atrium with smaller retreat areas with niche opportunities to see materials scientists at work with cutting edge technology.

-As Principal Designer of Lingfield Gardens, I am working to help produce a scheme that will bring new life to Lingfield village.
+As Development Manager of Lingfield Gardens, I am working to help produce a scheme that will bring new life to Lingfield village.
 The development will deliver 100 much-needed homes with a focus on retirement living.

 The project will give back four acres of open, managed, botanical gardens and event space to the village, acting as an alternative scheme to the fiercely opposed Star Fields site allocated by Tandridge council.

-My role in the project has been to design the masterplan, produce an extended Vision Document, work with the consultant team
+My role in the project has been to design the masterplan, appraise the scheme, produce an extended Vision Document, and manage the consultant team.

-and produce financial models.
-I have also played an active role in the site’s promotion which included public speaking at two local meetings, designing banners and leaflets and building the website lingfieldgardens.co.uk
+I directed the site’s promotional strategy which included speaking at two local council meetings, designing and distributing 10 banners and 1000 leaflets as well as building the website lingfieldgardens.co.uk

 Founding and designing Clean Cut solutions was born from my passion to contribute to ‘place’ and community born out of Lingfield Gardens.
 Our primary project will provide a refreshed canal setting with a newfound canal ecology, bringing Poplar residents closer to nature and each other.